Skip to main content

 Will I get confirmation of the delivery / read status of an NHS App message?

 If a patient doesn't read the message in the NHS App within 60 minutes, a backup SMS is sent.
-There won't be any updates on the status of this SMS message, as a patient has already been notified in the NHS App, and this SMS is only a backup mechanism (again, this might be changed in future).
+There won't be any updates on the status of this SMS message, as a patient has already been notified in the NHS App, and this SMS is only a backup mechanism (this might change in the future).

-If a patient doesn't have the NHS App downloaded or notifications switched on, then the message is sent immediately via SMS to reduce the risk of an unseen message, and the conversation thread will update as it currently does for messages sent via SMS, including failed delivery notifications if an SMS fails.
+If a patient doesn't have the NHS App downloaded or notifications switched on, the message is sent immediately via SMS to reduce the risk of an unseen message.
+The conversation thread will update as it currently does for SMS messages, including failed delivery notifications if an SMS fails.

 How can we prepare patients for this change?

 The NHS App is becoming a prominent channel for communication around a patient’s health, and the NHS App team are seeing more downloads every day.
-Patients should be increasingly familiar with receiving messages via the NHS App, as over half of the messages sent using Accurx are now integrated with the App.
+Patients should be increasingly familiar with receiving messages via the NHS App, as over half of the messages sent via Accurx are now integrated with it.

 To drive the success of this pilot, we recommend that you communicate this with your patients and encourage them to download the NHS App and switch their notifications “On”.
 You could do this in several ways: